Zsailer/uo-defense/talk.md

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

-## High-order epistasis arises because mutations can affect multiple states in a system simultaneously
+## High-order epistasis arises because mutations affect multiple states in a system simultaneously

+Any system that involves a collection of states will likely exhibit high-order epistasis.

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>